EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol2/README.md

 <img width="512" src="https://github.com/EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol2/blob/1b6cdf5890f867892f17f7392ff53e95d25c800f/Images/Carpet.png">
 </p>

-Sometimes, like this, you want to test a game mechanic/dynamic.
+Sometimes, like in this case, you want to test a game mechanic/dynamic.
 In this case you can move the carpet up as fast as you like — getting our thief airborne.
 But he falls more slowly.
 The left and right mouse will move him — but only when his feet are on the carpet.
 Without going much further in the coding, I could see that it would be challenging (maybe a bit like **Frogger**?) but could be fun.

 Although I put this aside in May, 1990, I would revisit the idea in early 1992.
 The new version would be in color (and renamed **Scheherazade**).